Coding and STEM @ the University of Newcastle

 Program Details

-Led by experienced educators and technology experts, these workshops cater to K-6 classroom teachers with little to no coding or robotics background.
-You'll gain practical strategies, lesson ideas, and resources to successfully implement coding, robotics, and computational thinking in your curriculum.
-Additionally, you'll have the opportunity to explore MakerSpace environments and connect with other teachers, sharing ideas and experiences.
-Join us in empowering your students and enhancing their learning journey through engaging and innovative educational technologies.
+Led by experienced educators and technology experts, these workshops are tailored for K-6 classroom teachers with little to no prior experience in coding or digital technologies.
+You’ll gain practical strategies, lesson ideas, and resources to effectively implement digital tools and computational thinking in your classroom.
+The workshops will also provide opportunities to connect with fellow educators, sharing ideas and experiences that will empower you and your students and enhance their learning through engaging and educational technologies.

-The conference has been developed in a partnership with Google and is NESA accredited.
+The conference has been developed in a partnership with Google.

 Program Details